David-Manniche/TheMarket/readme.txt

     => 036596 - Admin is unable to make payment for cod order => 037316 - iOS- label issue on using existing number => 039438 - Case sensitive product type identifier is not accepted while importing catalog.
+    => 039437 - when digital item is added using import/export then there is error for shipping profile and package

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.